0xbadb002/felixangell.com/blogs/compilers-brief-and-brisk.md

 ### Name/Symbol Resolution
 This pass will go through all of the blocks of code in the functions, etc. and resolve them, i.e. find the symbols that they resolve to.
 This is a common pass, and is usually where the error `No such symbol XYZ` comes from when you compile your Go code.

 This can be a very tricky pass to do, especially if you have cyclic dependencies in your dependency graph.
 Some languages do not allow for cycles, e.g. Go will error if you have packages that form a cycle.
-As does my language Krug!
-Cyclic dependencies are considered to be a side effect of poor design.
+Cyclic dependencies are generally considered to be a side effect of poor architecture in a program.

-Cycles can be detected by modifying a DFS on the dependency graph, or you can use [Tarjans Strongly Connected Components algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm) (like Krug does) to identify (multiple) cycles in a dependency graph.

 ### Type Inference
-There is a pass in the compiler that will go through all variables and infer their types.
-The type inference in Krug is very weak, it is simply inferring the variable based off the value it contains.
-There is, by no means, a fancy type system like the one you would find in a function language like Haskell.
+This is a pass in which the compiler that will go through all variables and infer their types.
 Type inference can be done using a process called 'unification', or 'type unification'.
 Though you can have some very simple implementations for simpler type systems.

-Types in Krug are implemented as such:

-    interface Type {};

-    struct IntegerType : Type {
-        int width;
-        bool signed;
-    };

-    struct FloatingType : Type {
-        int width;
-    };

-    struct ArrayType : Type {
-        Type base_type;
-        uint64 length;
-    };

-And you could have some simple type inference where you would assign expression nodes a type, e.g. an IntegerConstantNode would have the type IntegerType(64).
-And then you have a function unify(t1, t2) which picks the widest type that can be used for inferring the type of more complex expressions like a BinaryExpression.
+An example could be assigning expression nodes a type, e.g. an IntegerConstantNode would have the type IntegerType(64).
+And then you have some function e.g. unify(t1, t2) which picks the widest type that can be used for inferring the type of more complex expressions.
 Then it's a matter of assigning the left hand variable the right hand values inferred type.
-A while back I wrote a simple [type inferrer](https://github.com/felixangell/type-inference) in Go that prototyped how Krugs inference would be implemented.

 ### Mutability Pass
-Krug is (like Rust) an immutable by default language, meaning that variables are constant unless specified otherwise:
+Languages like Rust will potentially have a pass to ensure that immutable values are not re-assigned:

     let x = 3;
     x = 4; // BAD!

-    mut y = 5;
+    let mut y = 5;
     y = 6; // OK!

 This pass in the compiler will run through all of the blocks and functions and ensure that they are 'const correct', i.e. we are not mutating anything we shouldn't, and that all values passed to certain functions are constant or mutable where need be.